 One thing that you will notice about Hillsboro is that there is a good-sized population of people who are young, single, educated, and upwardly-mobile career starters.
 Many singles consider Hillsboro a good place to live without being in a really big city, with opportunities for friendships and fun with others like themselves.

 For the size of the city, public transportation in Hillsboro is quite heavily used.
 Mostly, people who use it for their daily commute are taking the bus.
 For Hillsboro, the benefits are reduced air pollution and congestion on the highways.

-The per capita income in Hillsboro in 2018 was $36,395, which is wealthy relative to Oregon, and upper middle income relative to the rest of the US.
-This equates to an annual income of $145,580 for a family of four.
+The per capita income in Hillsboro in 2018 was $41,625, which is wealthy relative to Oregon and the nation.
+This equates to an annual income of $166,500 for a family of four.
 However, Hillsboro contains both very wealthy and poor people as well.

 The most common language spoken in Hillsboro is English.
 Other important languages spoken here include Spanish and Langs. of India.